 8. Cost-Effective

-By containing potential security threats and minimizing system downtime, sandboxing can reduce the costs associated with recovering from malware infections, data breaches, or system crashes.
-The controlled environment helps businesses avoid significant financial losses related to cyberattacks and system failures.
+By containing potential security threats and minimizing system downtime, sandboxing reduces the costs associated with recovering from malware infections, data breaches, or system crashes.
+The controlled environment helps businesses avoid financial losses related to cyberattacks and system failures.

 Types of Sandboxes

 Sandboxes come in various forms, each designed to serve specific purposes across different fields.
-Sandboxes offer a safe environment for creativity, testing, and exploration without causing unintended consequences.
-Below are the different types of sandboxes:
+Each type offers a safe environment for creativity, testing, learning and exploration without causing unintended consequences.

 1. Software Development Sandboxes